ucx

 Macro to roll out the cx_tree_node_base_s structure with a custom node type.

-Macro for specifying the layout of a base node tree.
+Macro for specifying the layout of a tree node.

 Typedefs

-typedef int(* cx_tree_search_data_func) (const void *node, const void *data)
+typedef int(* cx_tree_search_func) (const void *node, const void *data)

 Function pointer for a search function.